 Gili Trawangan is famous for scuba diving and nightlife and has become a sort of mecca for backpackers and travelers in general.
 While there has been a huge surge in tourism, the island is still a small paradise.

 The island is so small that no cars are allowed.
 Your options for transportation are to walk, rent a bicycle or travel by horse-drawn cart.

 How to Reach Gili Trawangan

-Due to its popularity, regardless of where you are embarking from, local tour operators should be familiar with transporting tourists to Gili T.
+Due to its popularity, regardless of where in Indonesia you are embarking from, local tour operators should be familiar with transporting tourists to Gili T.

 Coming from Sanur, I was able to haggle down the price of a return boat ticket, including minivan transportation to and from the docks, to 450,000 IDR/$34 on Eka Jaya speed boat service.
 Check with local tour operators for schedules, but there are several trips per day.